 We pay our Manager substantial management fees regardless of the performance of our portfolio.
 Our Manager's entitlement to substantial nonperformance-based compensation might reduce its incentive to devote its time and effort to seeking investments that provide attractive risk-adjusted returns for our portfolio.
 This in turn could hurt both our ability to make distributions to our stockholders and the market price of our common stock.
 As of June 30, 2008, Annaly owned approximately 9.6% of our outstanding shares of common stock (excluding unvested shares of restricted stock granted to our executive officers and employees of our Manager or its affiliates), which entitles them to receive quarterly distributions based on financial performance.
+Annaly's percentage ownership may increase in the future if our Manager is paid its incentive fees in shares of our common stock.
 In evaluating investments and other management strategies, this may lead our Manager to place emphasis on the maximization of revenues at the expense of other criteria, such as preservation of capital.
 Investments with higher yield potential are generally riskier or more speculative.
 This could result in increased risk to the value of our invested portfolio.
 Annaly may sell the shares in us purchased concurrently with our initial public offering at any time after the earlier of (i) November 15, 2010 or (ii) the termination of the management agreement.
 Annaly may sell the shares in us purchased concurrently with this offering at any time after the earlier of (i) the date which is three years following the date of this prospectus or (ii) the termination of the management agreement.
 To the extent Annaly sells some of its shares, its interests may be less aligned with our interests.